aaronsaray/slack-conversation-export/README.md

 Want to archive your Slack conversations?
 This might be the tool for you!

+This tool currently is a command line script that uses a legacy web token to download _your_ conversation history.
+This is not the entire history of the slack workspace, only conversations you're part of.
+This means all private IMs, all private channels and all public channels that you've joined.

 ## Usage

 1. Obtain a [web token](https://api.slack.com/custom-integrations/legacy-tokens) to use on the command line.